Hands-On Activity for Understanding How Forces Impact Speed

 What materials did you use?

-*As an Amazon Associate, we earn from qualifying purchases.
 The exact materials listed aren’t required—similar items you already have in your classroom, school, or that students can bring from home will often work just fine.
 If you do need to purchase supplies, know that we tested and returned many products that simply didn’t perform well in the classroom.
 After much trial and error, we found these materials to be especially valuable to the investigation.
 The links above simply share the products we used and liked, not a required shopping list.

 How do students know what counts as a light, medium, or hard push?